Pearson-Higher-Ed/design/c/buttons/v3.0.0-beta.4/index.md

   - type: two column
     text: |
-      There are three types of buttons:
+      There are four types of buttons:

-      * __Default button__ is your basic button, it can appear multiple times in a given group.

-      * __Primary button__ indicates the main call to action and should only appear once per group of buttons.

       * __CTA button__ is your Call To Action button.
 It is the single most important action on the page and takes higher priority over the Primary button type.
 It should be used only in specific instances such as the Sign-In process.
 It can only be used once per page.

+      * __Primary button__ indicates the main call to action and should only appear once per group of buttons.

+      * __Default button__ is your basic button, it can appear multiple times in a given group.
+Note that it is transparent so you are responsible for using it over a contrast compliant background.

       * __Tertiary button__ is for reduced importance actions which should be de-emphasized compared to the default button type.
     contents:
       - type: wide image
         src: ./assets/types@2.png
     features:
+      - CTA Button
+      - Primary Button
+      - Default Button
       - Tertiary Button
-      - Default Button
-      - Primary Button
-      - CTA Button

   - type: section
     name: Size